exponential-idle-guides/exponential-idle-guides/src/view/guides/endgame.md

 #### R9 autoprestige expression

-You can find the autoprestige used for R9 Seaping here: [Equation](/guides/intro-to-grad/#new-autoprestige-expression).
-If you don't have this expression, then you will have to manually prestige each time (turn it off before seaping).
+You can find the autoprestige used for R9 Swapping here: [Equation](/guides/intro-to-grad/#new-autoprestige-expression).
+If you don't have this expression, then you will have to manually prestige each time (turn it off before swapping).

 ###### Reference [R9 Swapping Autoprestige Explanation](/guides/intro-to-grad/#autoprestige-explanation)